An OS for Everypony!

 Yes!
 PonyOS works on many different machines.
 Hardware driver support is limited, though, so for the best PonyOS experience you should use one of the supported virtual machines listed above.
 If you're feeling brave, you'll need a PS/2 keyboard and mouse (or legacy compatibility support in your motherboard).

-Four years later and people still don't believe us!
+Eight years later and people still don't believe us!
 PonyOS is not a Linux distribution - it's also not a BSD, or a Hurd, or a Minix, or a Solaris!

-PonyOS 7.0 does not include a compiler on the CD, as significantly increases the size of disc image.
-You can use the package manager to install the build-essential
+PonyOS 8.0 does not include a compiler on the CD, as it significantly increases the size of the disk image.
+You can use the package manager to install the build-essential package and get a full GCC toolchain.

-You can drag them by their title bars or hold Alt
+You can drag them by their title bars or hold Alt and then click and drag anywhere.

 Alt+F4.

 At the moment, PonyOS is only offered as a live CD with no installation option, for your safety.
-Experienced users can manually install PonyOS to a system with an existing GRUB installation and room for an Ext2 filesystem partition in the first 4GB of an available PATA or emulated PATA hard disk.

 you have gone too far this time you fucking pony fags....